 - A. The transportation request does not warrant the use of a school bus.
-Example, if there are only four students going to an activity. - B. The transportation is approved by the Principal. - C. Each student's parent or guardian is notified, in writing, regarding the transportation arrangement and gives written consent before a student is transported in a privately owned motor vehicle. - D. The driver shall be of at least twenty-one years of age, a current district employee or an approved School Volunteer with current VECHS Fingerprint clearance, hold a valid Florida drivers license and completed the MVR form at least two weeks prior to the departure date NOTE: STUDENTS ARE NOT PERMITTED TO DRIVE VEHICLES WHILE TRANSPORTING STUDENTS ON A SCHOOL SPONSORED ACTIVITY. - E. The owner has liability insurance with limits of \$100,000 per person and \$200,000 per occurrence; and - F. Students will only be transported between the hours of 6:00 a.m. and 12:00 midnight. - G. Acceptable vehicles for use to transport students must meet Section 234.02, FS.
+Example, if there are only four students going to an activity. - B. The transportation is approved by the Principal. - C. Each student's parent or guardian is notified, in writing, regarding the transportation arrangement and gives written consent before a student is transported in a privately-owned motor vehicle.

+D. The driver shall be of at least twenty-one years of age, a current district employee or an approved School Volunteer with current VECHS Fingerprint clearance, hold a valid Florida driver's license and completed the MVR form at least ten working days prior to the departure date.
+NOTE: STUDENTS ARE NOT PERMITTED TO DRIVE VEHICLES

+WHILE TRANSPORTING STUDENTS ON A SCHOOL SPONSORED ACTIVITY.

+- E. The owner has liability insurance with limits of \$100,000 per person and \$200,000 per occurrence; and - F. Students will only be transported between the hours of 6:00 a.m. and 12:00 midnight. - G. Acceptable vehicles for use to transport students must meet Section 234.02, FS.
 Criteria that are classified by the manufacturer under the following federal definitions: - 1.
 School Bus Meeting all Federal Motor Vehicle Safety Standards and Florida Specifications applicable to School Buses. - 2.
-Passenger Car Any wheelbase; includes, in part sedans, coupes, hatchbacks, and wagons. - 3.
+Passenger Car Any wheelbase; includes, in part sedans, coupes, hatchbacks, and wagons.
+The number of passengers should not exceed the number of safety restraint devices(seatbelts) in the vehicle. - 3.
+Pickup Trucks are allowed.
+However, all occupants are required to ride in the cab of the truck using safety restraint devices(seatbelts).
+It is expressly forbidden for any passenger to ride in the bed or rear of the truck for any reason. - 4.
 Multipurpose Passenger Vehicles Includes minivans, vans designed to hold 10 or fewer persons, and larger sport utility vehicles.
 Excludes multipurpose vehicles that have a wheelbase of 110 inches or less.
-These short-wheelbase vehicles are required by federal law to contain a rollover warning label affixed to either side of the driver's sun visor, and may not be owned or operated by school districts for student transportation under 234.02 FS. - H. Prohibited vehicle types that may not be used by school districts or charter schools for student transportation include: - Trucks Light trucks, such as small or large pickups; medium-duty trucks; heavy trucks
+These short-wheelbase vehicles are required by federal law to contain a rollover warning label affixed to either side of the driver's sun visor, and may not be owned or operated by school districts for student transportation under 234.02 FS.

+H. Prohibited vehicle types that may not be used by school districts or charter schools for student transportation include:

+- 1. Trucks medium or heavy-duty trucks

 - 2. Bus Any non-school bus vehicle designed to transport more than ten persons; examples include full-size vans, shuttle buses, and other types of buses that are not School Buses meeting all Federal Motor Vehicle Safety Standards and Florida Specifications for School Buses.
-This includes passenger vans designed to carry more than 10 persons. - 3.
-Motorcycle - 4.
-Trailer - Students must be transported in designated seating positions and shall be required to use the occupant crash protection system provided by the vehicle manufacturer unless the student's physical condition prohibits such use.
+This includes passenger vans designed to carry more than 10 persons.

+- 3. Motorcycle

+- 4. Trailer

+- I. Students must be transported in designated seating positions and shall be required to use the occupant crash protection system provided by the

+vehicle manufacturer unless the student's physical condition prohibits such use.